October 1, 2025

 Dirty Furniture #6 Bed

-We were recently introduced to "Dirty Furniture" by the amazing people at Stack Magazines.
-This was incredibly exciting, but also heartbreaking.
-We loved everything about this magazine and their current issue - which also happened to be their last.
+We were recently introduced to "Dirty Furniture" by Stack Magazines.
+This was exciting but also heartbreaking, as this was their last issue.

-Originally conceived as a Kickstarter project in 2013, Dirty Furniture started as a long-form exploration of objects that hide in plain sight.
-Each of their six issues focuses on a different piece of furniture, starting with the couch, table, toilet, closet, phone, and finally putting it all to rest with the bed.
+Originally conceived as a Kickstarter project in 2013, Dirty Furniture explored objects that hide in plain sight.
+Each of their six issues focused on a different piece of furniture, culminating with the bed.

-In a world where design is becoming more and more commodified and social media pulls our attention in a thousand directions, it was refreshing to sit down and read about the ways that the design of everyday objects can give space to larger conversations about our relationship with them, ourselves, and different societies around the globe.
+In a world where design is commodified and social media distracts us, it was refreshing to read about how everyday objects can spark larger conversations about our relationships with them, ourselves, and societies globally.

-This last issue is also beautifully designed and printed.
-Everything from its smaller size to how it mixes paper stocks was a reminder that screens can't replicate the feeling of a physical magazine.
-Goodnight Dirty Furniture, I'm sorry we didn't meet sooner.
+This last issue is beautifully designed and printed, showing that screens can’t replicate the feeling of a physical magazine.

-PS.
-You can still get issues 4, 5, and 6 of the magazine on their website.
+PS: You can still get issues 4, 5, and 6 on their website.

 Portfolio of the Week